cmprsk/valkyrie/_posts/2016-06-07-Critérios-diagnósticos-para-DIPG.md

 4. T2 hyperintensity;
 5. irregular, if any, enhancement following Gd administration; and
 6. the absence of cystic or exophytic components.
-7. Encasement of the basilar artery is another, less consistently referenced characteristic.
+7. encasement of the basilar artery is another, less consistently referenced characteristic.

 ---